 2023 UK Parliamentary Boundary Review

-The Boundary Commission for England has now published its initial proposal for new constituency boundaries, increasing the number of constituencies in England from 533 to 543 and has published the comments to the initial proposal on their website.
+The Boundary Commission for England has now published its initial proposal for new constituency boundaries, increasing the number of constituencies in England from 533 to 543 and has published the comments to the initial proposal and the comments received from the secondary consultation period on their website.
+You can also view the public hearings on the proposals here BCE Northampton Public Hearings.
+The revised proposals are now available to view on Boundary Commissions website.
+This is the final part of the consultation which closes on the 5 December.

 You can find more details on the Boundary Commission website.